Sparse Data-Driven Random Projection in Regression for High-Dimensional Data

 Random projection is used as a dimension reduction tool in high-dimensional statistics by creating a random matrix $\Phi\in\mathbb{R}^{m\times p}$ with $m\ll p$ and using the reduced predictors $z_i=\Phi x_i \in\mathbb{R}^m$ for further analysis.
 When applying it to linear regression, we would wish that the reduced predictors still have most of the predictive power and that $\beta\in\text{span}(\Phi')$, such that the true coefficients can still be recovered after the reduction.

-Random projections first became popular after \citet{JohnsonLindenstrauss1984}, hereafter abbreviated by \textit{JL}, who proved the existence of a linear map that approximately preserves pairwise distances for a set of points in high dimensions in a much lower-dimensional space.
+Random projections first became popular after \citet{JohnsonLindenstrauss1984}, hereafter abbreviated by \textit{JL}, who proved the existence of a linear map that approximately preserves pairwise distances for a set of points in high dimensions in much lower-dimensional space.
 Many papers followed, giving explicit constructions of a random matrix $\Phi\in\mathbb{R}^{m\times p}$ satisfying this \textit{JL} property with high probability.
-The classic construction is setting the elements of this matrix $\Phi_{ij} \overset{iid}{\sim} N(0,1)$ \citep{FRANKL1988JLSphere}, but also sparse versions with iid entries

-for $0<\psi\leq 1$ can satisfy the property after appropriate scaling. \citet{ACHLIOPTAS2003JL} gave the results for $\psi=1$ or $\psi=1/3$, and even sparser choices such as $\psi = 1/\sqrt{p}$ or $\psi = \log(p)/p$ were later shown to be possible with little loss in accuracy of preserving distances \citep{LiHastie2006VerySparseRP}.
+The classic construction is setting the elements of this matrix $\Phi_{ij} \overset{iid}{\sim} N(0,1)$ \citep{FRANKL1988JLSphere}, but also sparse versions with iid entries for $0<\psi\leq 1$ can satisfy the property after appropriate scaling. \citet{ACHLIOPTAS2003JL} gave the results for $\psi=1$ or $\psi=1/3$, and even sparser choices such as $\psi = 1/\sqrt{p}$ or $\psi = \log(p)/p$ were later shown to be possible with little loss in accuracy of preserving distances \citep{LiHastie2006VerySparseRP}.